-This Site Was Last Updated On 7th May 2024
+This Site Was Last Updated On 22nd October 2024

 The NSW Fire Brigades Retirees Association Incorporated, is a voluntary association which aims to provide members with useful information, keep members advised of upcoming events, send offs, dinners and functions and maintains the comradeship and friendships formed during service with NSW Fire Brigades.
 Depending on privacy considerations it may be possible to help members keep in touch with or contact former comrades.
 The association is open to any retired member of NSW Fire Brigades both operational and administrative and includes wives and husbands.
 It costs nothing to join the Association,